BNOTIONS/dockerfiles/graphite/README.md

 Graphite
 ===

-This is a modified version of [nickstenning/graphite](https://github.com/nickstenning/dockerfiles/tree/master/graphite) that works with the lastest version of docker (0.8.1) and supports setting the django SECRET_KEY via environment variable.
+This is a modified version of [nickstenning/graphite](https://github.com/nickstenning/dockerfiles/tree/master/graphite) that works with the latest version of docker (0.8.1) and supports setting the django SECRET_KEY via environment variable.

 Ports